lkulowski/LSTM_encoder_decoder/README.md

-# Building a LSTM Encoder-Deconder using PyTorch to make Sequence-to-Sequence Predictions
+# Building a LSTM Encoder-Decoder using PyTorch to make Sequence-to-Sequence Predictions

 ## Requirements
 - `Python 3+`